Home Latest News Partnership Deed in India

 9. ACCOUNTS

-The firms must routinely keep property books of account, which are often kept at the firm’s place of business, which include true and correct records of all their transactions as well as all of their assets and liabilities.
+The firms must routinely keep property books of account, which are often kept at the firm’s place of business, and include true and correct records of all their transactions as well as all of their assets and liabilities.
 The balance sheet must be thoroughly audited and signed by all partners before the accounting year, which begins on April 1, becomes the financial year.
 Each Partner is entitled to access the books and the opportunity to confirm their accuracy.

 10. RETIREMENT